 In rare cases, a rash may occur on the skin and sores on the mouth or nose may develop.

 There is no single diagnostic test for reactive arthritis.
 It is best diagnosed by a rheumatologist: a specialist who is very familiar with arthritic diseases.
 They will take a careful and complete history and will perform a thorough physical examination, and then will order tests to investigate further.

-Common Tests for ReA
+Common Tests for Reactive Arthritis

-Looking for a Genetic Marker: Over 75% of people with ReA will be positive for a gene called HLA-B27.
+Looking for a Genetic Marker: Over 75% of people with Reactive Arthritis will be positive for a gene called HLA-B27.
 However, as HLA-B27 is also present in about 6% of this population, so doctors and patients need to be careful interpreting the results of this test.
-A positive HLA-B27 test does not mean there is ReA.
+A positive HLA-B27 test does not mean there is Reactive Arthritis.
 The result of this test must be taken in context of other test results.

 Urine tests that look for signs of infection: Urinalysis and urine culture tests look for signs of infections of the urinary tract.

 Stool culture test looking for signs of infection: A stool culture looks for the types of bacteria often associated with an infection in the bowels.

 Reactive arthritis typically occurs after an infection of the bowels, urinary tract, or following a sexually transmitted infection.
 For some reason, the infection seems to trigger the immune system to begin attacking its own tissues, creating an arthritis reaction.